 Below are answers to common questions related to the meningitis outbreak from the steroid injection and information about the precautionary drug recall.

 What is now happening with the meningitis outbreak linked to a steroid injection?

 The Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA) are currently coordinating a multistate investigation of fungal meningitis among patients who received a steroid injection with a contaminated product, methylprednisolone acetate, manufactured by the New England Compounding Center (NECC).
-Port Huron Hospital did not use this medication.
+McLaren Port Huron did not use this medication.